 Getting to Know You:

 Felicia Cortez, aka Fever, is a naturalized U.S. Citizen, and a veteran of the United States Army.
-She usually tells people she works “freelance private security,” and rarely elaborates.
+She usually tells people she works 'freelance private security,' and rarely elaborates.
 Despite her typical mode of dress she appears to be well paid based on her spending habits.
-She always has a large amount of cash on her, and rarely if ever uses credit or debit.
+She often (always right after a job) has a large amount of cash on her, and rarely if ever uses credit or debit.

 If encountered while working, Fever is all business.
-She discourages approaches, politely at first but escalating though insistence and harsh words, on to violence should it become necessary.
-If you're looking to hire her, she can provide references, none of whom will recommend her for her "out of the box" thinking.
-Felicia herself will tell you, "A good workman has a lot of tools.
-I'm the hammer."
+She discourages approaches to herself and especially whatever she's been hired to protect.
+She's polite at first but her discouraging will escalate through insistence to threats, and on to violence should it become necessary.
+If you're looking to hire her, she can provide references, none of whom will recommend her for her 'out of the box' thinking.
+Felicia herself will tell you, 'A good workman has a lot of tools.
+I'm the hammer.'

 In casual conversation, Fever will readily tell anyone she's ex-military, private security, and that she loves things that go fast or make a loud noise.
 And fire.
 Lots of fire.
 A casual observer will notice if there's a fire, she always wants to be close to it.
 If there's not, she wants to make one, even on the hottest days or nights.